 Questions about proton therapy?
 We can help.

-History of Proton Therapy
+History of Proton Beam Therapy

 In 1946, American physicist and former Manhattan Project group leader Robert Wilson laid the groundwork for the field of proton therapy with the publication of his landmark paper, “Radiological use of Fast Protons.”
 In this paper, he was the first to suggest that protons could be used clinically, sparing normal tissue and allowing for the maximum placement of the radiation dose inside the tumor.

+Proton therapy has been around for over 65 years.
 The first proton radiation treatments were performed in the mid-1950s using a particle accelerator built for physics laboratory research at the University of California, Berkeley, and later at the Harvard Cyclotron Laboratory.
 The nation’s first hospital-based proton therapy center opened in 1990 at the Loma Linda University Medical Center in Southern California.
 Since then, more than twenty patient-focused proton therapy centers have opened in the United States, including the California Protons Cancer Therapy Center in San Diego.